scientificschool/Learn-Data-at-Bash/README.md

-# Learn to Analyze Text Data in Bash Shell and Linux
+# Learn Data with Bash Shell
-Supporting materials and data sets for the course Learn to Analyze Data in Bash Shell and Linux
+Supporting materials and datasets for the course Learn to Analyze Data in Bash Shell and Linux